 Just over 100 kilometres from Perth lies Lane Poole Reserve.
 Covering more than 50,000 hectares it is the largest park in the northern jarrah forest.
-It was named after CE Lane Poole, the state’s first conservator of forests and a man who did much to ensure the sustainable management and conservation of Western Australia’s forests.
+It was named after CE Lane Poole, the State’s first Conservator of Forests, who did much to ensure the sustainable management and conservation of Western Australia’s forests.

 There are about 500 species of native flora in Lane Poole Reserve.
-There are old growth forests and tall open forests of jarrah and marri.
-Wandoo woodlands occupy the land to the eastern side of the park.
+There are old growth forests, tall open forests of jarrah and marri and Wandoo woodlands occupying the land to the eastern side of the park.
 Some habitats within the park are in particular need of protection, such as the densely vegetated Taxandria swamp thickets, which provide habitat for quokka and the noisy scrub-bird.
 Wildflowers fill the forest in spring.

 Threatened species such as the woylie, western ringtail possum and chuditch are found deep within the park.
-You may see Baudin’s and Carnaby’s cockatoos screeching raucously from the the treetops.
+You may see Baudin’s and Carnaby’s cockatoos flying along the valleys or feeding noisily in the treetops.

 Lane Poole Reserve is very popular for camping with nine different campgrounds.
 Camping is permitted in these designated areas only.